TheLocehiliosan/yadm/_docs/040_alternates.md

-Configuring Git this way includes `.gitconfig.local` in the standard `.gitconfig`. **yadm** will automatically link the correct version based on the operation system.
+Configuring Git this way includes `.gitconfig.local` in the standard `.gitconfig`. **yadm** will automatically link the correct version based on the operating system.
 The bulk of your configurations can go in a single file, and you just put the exceptions in OS-specific files.